Who doesn’t love good finger food? A pepperoni calzone is easy to make using frozen bread dough, and is sure to become a family favorite!

 - Fold the dough in half over the pepperoni, cheese, and sauce until the edges align.
 Press the seam down with your fingers, then crimp the edges all around that half with a fork.

-- Place the calzone rolls on a parchment paper lined (or greased) baking sheet about 2" apart.
+- Place the mini calzones on a parchment paper lined (or greased) baking sheet, about 2 inches apart.
 Brush the tops with egg wash.

-- Bake at 425º F for 15 minutes or until dough is cooked and golden on top.
+- Bake at 425º F for 15 minutes, or until dough is cooked and golden brown on top.

 - Serve with warm marinara sauce for dipping.